Holding On or Giving In

-My decade of experience on in-house and agency marketing teams has shown me that navigating feedback from clients can be a consistent point of tension.
-I want to outline some parameters for when to hold the line or give in to seemingly unreasonable feedback and provide actionable strategies for addressing it professionally.
+My decade of experience on in-house and agency marketing teams has shown me that navigating client feedback can be a consistent point of tension.
+I’ve framed an approach that’s helped me determine when to hold the line or give in to seemingly questionable feedback and provided actionable strategies for addressing it professionally as a designer.

 The Core Conflict: Expert vs. Employee

-That one demanding director or client has strong opinions but doesn’t quite understand how their suggestions break every rule the designer learned in school and through industry experience.
+We’ve all been there—that one demanding director or client has strong opinions but doesn’t quite understand how their suggestions break every rule you learned in school and through industry experience.
 However, financial reliance leads to the designer’s silence.
-It’s true—no client, no paycheck.
+It’s true: no client, no paycheck.
 There is a good reason to break the rules sometimes and go against your better judgment to make the client happy.
 However, there are instances where “no” leads to better work and better outcomes for the client.

 Remember, as an experienced designer, you aren’t just an executor; you are a strategic partner and an expert in visual communication, marketing trends, and user psychology.
 The client is paying for your expertise, not just your mouse clicks.